martin-ger/MQTT_VPN/README.md

 -a <ip>: IP address of interface to use (mandatory)
--b <broker>: Address of MQTT broker (like: tcp://broker.io:1883) (mandatory) -m <netmask>: Netmask of interface to use (default 255.255.255.0) -k <password>: preshared key for all clients of this VPN -6 <ip6>: IPv6 address of interface to use
+-b <broker>: Address of MQTT broker (like: tcp://broker.io:1883) (mandatory) -m <netmask>: Netmask of interface to use (default 255.255.255.0) -k <password>: preshared key for all clients of this VPN (no password = no encryption, default) -6 <ip6>: IPv6 address of interface to use
 -p <prefix>: prefix length of the IPv6 address (default 64) -n <clientid>: ID of MQTT client (MQTT_VPN_<random>)